ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 You are welcome to strengthen your vote by donating more, but each additional dollar donated will have diminishing returns on the matching pool funds.
 </ExpandableCard>

+**Note that 100% of all donations go directly to the recipient Ethereum address.**

 You can view all submitted contributions to see a summary of each.
 If you've found a contribution to be impactful, you're encouraged to show your support for this contributor to receive more matching funds by adding them to your shopping cart.